-Our current Board leadership structure separates the positions of Chief Executive Officer and Board Chairman, although we do not have a corporate policy requiring that structure.
-The Board believes that this separation is appropriate for the organization at this time because it allows for a division of responsibilities and a sharing of ideas between individuals having different perspectives.
-Our Chief Executive Officer, who is also a member of our Board of Directors, is primarily responsible for our operations and strategic direction, while our Board Chairman, who is an independent member of the Board, is primarily focused on matters pertaining to corporate governance, including management oversight.
+Currently, we do not have a Chief Executive Officer and our Executive Committee is serving as the principal executive body of the Company.
+Historically, our Board leadership structure has separated the positions of Chief Executive Officer and Board Chairman, and although we do not have a corporate policy requiring that structure, we anticipate that we will retain such structure after hiring a new Chief Executive Officer.
+The Board believes that this separation is appropriate for the organization because it allows for a division of responsibilities and a sharing of ideas between individuals having different perspectives.
+When hired, our Chief Executive Officer will be primarily responsible for our operations and strategic direction, while our Board Chairman, who is an independent member of the Board, will remain primarily focused on matters pertaining to corporate governance, including management oversight.
 While the Board believes that this is the most appropriate structure at this time, the Board retains the authority to change the Board structure, including the possibility of combining the Chief Executive Officer and Board Chairman position, if it deems such a change to be appropriate in the future.